Methodician/vibe-antsim/Projects/Simulation 2.0/phase-2.md

 - Spawn rates should maintain stable but growing ant populations
 - Growth thresholds should reward successful colonies without making growth too easy
 - Ant energy consumption should balance with feeding mechanics
+- Storage capacity should scale appropriately with nest size

+## Performance Considerations

+- Use spatial partitioning to optimize nest-ant interactions
+- Implement level-of-detail rendering for nests based on zoom level
+- Batch process feeding requests to reduce calculation overhead
+- Consider using worker threads for intensive nest calculations
+- Use statistical sampling for large ant populations rather than processing each ant individually

+## Data Persistence Strategy

+- Save simulation state at regular intervals
+- Create compact serialization format focusing on essential state
+- Implement incremental saves to track simulation evolution
+- Add manual save capability for interesting colony states
+- Include simulation parameters in saved states for proper restoration

 ## Next Steps After Completion

 Once Phase 2 is complete, the simulation will have a dynamic nest system with resource management, population control, and visual feedback.
-This will set the foundation for Phase 3, which will introduce queen ants and colony expansion mechanics.
+This creates a sustainable ecosystem that can support the more complex mechanics of Phase 3, which will introduce queen ants, colony expansion, and multi-colony dynamics.

+The completed nest dynamics system also opens the possibility for introducing environmental factors like seasons or disasters that affect food availability and nest health, creating additional challenges for colony survival.